Main camp

 The Mungo lakebed (bike) trail is closed.

-The dual walking track and bike trail from Mungo Visitor Centre to Zanci Woolshed remains open.
+The dual walking track and bike trail from Mungo Visitor Centre to Zanci Woolshed remains open for use.

 Penalties apply for non-compliance.
 For more information, contact the local park office.